Castlemaine Brewery, Newcastle: History

-1897 - The dividend was reduced again to a level of 5 percent and the chairman during his annual report spoke of the troubles the company had faced, but which were now past: major modernisation of the equipment had been undertaken in the previous year and the brewery was now producing among the best beer in the Colony.
+1897 – The dividend was reduced again to a level of 5 percent and the chairman during his annual report spoke of the troubles the company had faced, but which were now past: major modernisation of the equipment had been undertaken in the previous year and the brewery was now producing among the best beer in the Colony.
 Other improvements at the plant included asphalting the enclosure, repainting throughout, weather sheds to protect casks from sun damage, new cellars and vats.

 The "evil" which had overtaken the company was a cessation of production for four months due to a bacterial growth in the brewery.
 During the complete renovations undertaken to counter this problem, brewing was transferred to the buildings purchased earlier from the Great Northern Brewery.
 Once the renovations were again completed brewing returned to Castlemaine and the Great Northern was used for only secondary purposes such as laboratories.

 Partly as a result of the loss of trade during this period and due to increasing competition from Sydney, the dividend never rose above 4 percent during the remainder of the 1890s.

-1898 - The renovations were completed at a total cost of £10,000 and the brewery was noted as being equipped with all the most modern appliances and capable of producing up to 800 to 900 hogsheads per week and up to 100 dozen bottled beer per day.
+1898 – The renovations were completed at a total cost of £10,000 and the brewery was noted as being equipped with all the most modern appliances and capable of producing up to 800 to 900 hogsheads per week and up to 100 dozen bottled beer per day.

-1899 - At the Annual General Meeting the directors complained that Tooth and Co. and Tooheys Brewery from Sydney had plenty of money and were using it freely to secure business.
+1899 – At the Annual General Meeting the directors complained that Tooth & Co and Tooheys from Sydney had plenty of money and were using it freely to secure business.
 This period saw a considerable effort to maintain the brewery's position in the market.

-1911 - The chairman, Mr. H. H. Long, noted that performance had been satisfactory given the adverse circumstances under which the brewery had been working during the previous twelve months.
+1911 – The chairman, Mr. H. H. Long, noted that performance had been satisfactory given the adverse circumstances under which the brewery had been working during the previous twelve months.

 Extensive alterations had been made which involved the installation of practically a new plant and a new system of brewing which necessitated important structural alterations and a great increase in engine, boiler and refrigeration plant.
-Under the guidance of Mr. Pfrander, the head brewer, both the quality and quantity of the beer being produced had increased.
+Under the guidance of Mr Pfrander, the head brewer, both the quality and quantity of the beer being produced had increased.

 The alterations had been carried out while brewing continued which resulted in a staged alteration process.
 They had been undertaken under the superintendence of E. G. Castleden, architect, with the overall advice of Auguste de Bavay of Melbourne.

-1912 - This year marked the twenty-fifth annual meeting of the Castlemaine Brewery and Wood Bros. and Company Newcastle NSW Limited.
+1912 – This year marked the twenty-fifth annual meeting of the Castlemaine Brewery and Wood Bros. and Company Newcastle NSW Limited.
 It was noted that the alterations of the previous year had been very successful with the company's beer now considered the most superior on the market.
 Partly as a result, beer output had increased by 40 percent and the spirit department had also expanded dramatically.